riteshmehrotra/coaching-journal/docs/software-craftsmanship/test-strategy-comparison.md

 # Test strategy comparison

+If E2E regression is important, Unit testing is critical for ensure the quality of software.
+Don't wait to do it later.
+Test first!

 | **Characteristics** | **Unit tests**    | **E2E tests**        |
 | ------------------- | ----------------- | -------------------- |